 Great Britain is one of the few countries in the world with well-documented archives spanning over a millennium, with a wealth of history and heritage.

-We wanted to find out which UK businesses had navigated the decades, breaking through the prestigious and very rarely achieved 100 year milestone.
+We wanted to find out the oldest businesses in the UK which have navigated the decades, breaking through the prestigious and very rarely achieved century milestone.

 Success means leaving a legacy, creating jobs and having an impact on society.
 And these companies have done exactly that.

-They have left legacies spanning over a century, and most continue to stand strong today where their brands are well-known even if all their products and services are not.
+These 100-year-old British brands have left legacies spanning over a century.
+Most continue to stand firm and are famous UK companies, even if all their products and services are not.

-You may have even paid for their products or services in the past without thinking twice about how or when they first started.
+You may have paid for their products or services in the past without thinking twice about when they began.

-All of these organisations know about resilience because they all have survived the First and Second World Wars, with a few even contributing towards the war-efforts in helpful ways.
+All of these organisations have survived the First and Second World Wars, and know about resilience, with a few even contributing towards national-security during chaotic times.

-They all prospered nationally, and some even became iconic brands across the globe.
+They all prospered nationally, and some even became iconic brands worldwide.